chandar-lab/tgi-for-mila/README.md

 ## Start server

-It is recommended to only run the server on a A100 GPU, or perhaps never, this is due to the ``Nvidia compute capability''.
+It is recommended to only run the server on a A100 GPU, or perhaps never, this is due to the "Nvidia compute capability".
 To start the server use:

 ```bash
 sbatch --export=ALL,MODEL_ID=tiiuae/falcon-7b-instruct tgi-server-{mila,cc}.sh